je-suis-tm/Sid-Meier-s-Civilization-6-modding/README.md

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/mideast.Civ6Map>Middle East</a>

+When it comes to middle east, people always picture it with yellow and dry desert extending towards the horizon.
+That may be one of its terrestrial features but not all.
+There are plenty of mountains in Iran, Turkey and South Caucasus.
+Tigris and Euphrates river, the birthplace of civilizations, also happen to be in the fertile crescent.
+The spot where middle east sits connects Asia, Europe and Africa altogether.
+The cultural mixing pot nourishes numerous religions such as Zoroastrianism, Islam, Judaism, and Christianity.
+So prepare for crusades if you intend to build an empire here.

 ![alt text](https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/preview/arab.png)

-Civlizations:  Arab, Athens, Babylon, Byzantine, Egypt, Ethiopia, Georgia, Macedonia, Nubia, Ottoman, Persia, Phoenicia, Sparta, Sumer
+*Civlizations:  Arab, Athens, Babylon, Byzantine, Egypt, Ethiopia, Georgia, Macedonia, Nubia, Ottoman, Persia, Phoenicia, Sparta, Sumer*

-City States:  Akkad, Carthage, Hattusa, Jerusalem, Kabul, Lahore, Mohenjo-Daro, Muscat, Ngazargamu, Samarkand, Valletta, Yerevan
+*City States:  Akkad, Carthage, Hattusa, Jerusalem, Kabul, Lahore, Mohenjo-Daro, Muscat, Ngazargamu, Samarkand, Valletta, Yerevan*

-Natural Wonders:  Dead Sea, Fountain of Youth, Gobustan, Mount Vesuvius , Pamukkale, Sahara el Beyda
+*Natural Wonders:  Dead Sea, Fountain of Youth, Gobustan, Mount Vesuvius , Pamukkale, Sahara el Beyda*

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/amerique%20du%20nord.Civ6Map>North America</a>